HL7/fhir-sdoh-clinicalcare/input/pagecontent/survey_instrument_support.md

 - [Housing Status](Observation-SDOHCC-ObservationResponsePRAPAREHousingStatusExample.html)
 - [Unmet Needs](Observation-SDOHCC-ObservationResponsePRAPAREUnmetNeedsMultiselectExample.html)  -- demonstrates use of components for a multi-select question/response

-5)  two  Condition resource to record the health concerns based on the results of the survey
+5)  two Condition resources to record the health concerns based on the results of the survey

 - [Unemployed](Condition-SDOHCC-ConditionUnemployedExample.html)
 - [Homeless](Condition-SDOHCC-ConditionHomelessExample.html)